The diaphragm meter is a positive displacement natural gas flow meter used by utility companies to bill residential and light commercial applications.

 Positive Displacement Meter

-The diaphragm gas meter is a positive displacement meter, which is also known as a PD flow meter or volumetric flow meter.
+The diaphragm gas meter is a positive displacement meter, also known as a PD flow meter or volumetric flow meter.
 The gas flows into a meter inlet or chamber of known capacity, which has an oscillating diaphragm.
-The section fills and empties the gas, and with each cycle, the volumetric flow rate is determined.
+The section fills and empties the gas, and the volumetric flow rate is determined with each cycle.

 Diaphragm meters are relatively inexpensive, offering a low-cost way for billing measurements for utility companies.
 They have a long life expectancy.
 For example, the old Sprague meter shown is around 30 years old and still in service.
-Rotary meters or newer smaller diagram meters commonly replace these older, well-served meters, and many times include AMR (automatic meter reading) systems, which allow for a remote meter reading.
+Rotary meters or newer smaller diagram meters commonly replace these older, well-served meters and often include AMR (automatic meter reading) systems, which allow for a remote meter reading.

 The main disadvantages of diaphragm gas meters stem from the meter having moving parts.
 For this reason, they require periodic maintenance, and the user should consider the gas cleanliness.
 The gas meters are usually used in smaller pipes and at relatively low flow rates.
 While this meter type is accurate for volumetric flow, pressure and temperature compensation are needed to achieve mass flow.

 Some popular diaphragm gas meter manufacturers include Elster American Meter, Dresser, Itron, and Sensus.

 If you are interested in learning more about other styles of natural gas flow meters, read more.